teje87/pasatxanda/README.md

 ---

-<p align="center"> Few lines describing your project.
+<p align="center"> Social media game where you challenge the people with questions of your choice.
+If the player get the right answers gains access to chat with the host.
     <br>
 </p>